Seth Jeffs: YFZ Ranch raid

 Seth attended many of the child custody hearings resulting from the April 2008 YFZ Ranch raid at the Tom Green County Courthouse.
 During the custody trials, Seth was represented by attorney Carl Kolb.
-One of Jeffs' wives was represented by Nancy DeLong.
+One of Jeffs's wives was represented by Nancy DeLong.

 To confirm paternity of the children, since many FLDS members would not cooperate and authorities were often given fake names, the court ordered parents, including Seth, to provide blood samples.

 At the time of the raid, Seth had eighteen children.
 Among Seth's many children to be seized were three boys that he was allowed to take home on June 3, 2008.
 Of the experience, Seth stated his sons were treated well and that "They're glad to be going home."
 No children were permanently removed from Jeffs.

 Minnesota Land Purchase

 In early 2019, it was reported that Jeffs had purchased 40 acres of land, to the east of Grand Marais, Minnesota.
 As of June 2020, construction on the site have halted due to wetlands compliance laws.